Roy Hargrove: Early life and career

-Hargrove continued his musical studies at Boston's Berklee College of Music, but soon transferred to The New School in New York, enabling Hargrove to frequent the Greenwich Village jazz clubs and participate in jam-sessions, most notably at Bradley's, where he played alongside many of his mentors and heroes.
-Hargrove's first studio recording after relocating to New York was with saxophonist Bobby Watson, for Watson's album No Question About It.
-Shortly thereafter, Hargrove recorded with the band Superblue featuring Watson, Mulgrew Miller, Frank Lacy, Don Sickler and Kenny Washington.

 Hargrove's debut album as leader, Diamond in the Rough, was released on the Novus/RCA label in 1990.
-This album, and the three succeeding recordings Hargrove produced for Novus with his quintet, were among the most commercially successful jazz recordings of the early 1990s and made him one of jazz's in-demand players.
-His burgeoning fame also propelled him to his first live national television performance in June 1993 on The Tonight Show with Jay Leno.
-It was during this time that Hargrove topped the category "Rising Star–Trumpet" in the DownBeat Critics Poll in 1991, 1992 and 1993 and became associated with the "Young Lions", a group of rising jazz musicians — including, among others, Marcus Roberts, Mark Whitfield and Christian McBride — who, embracing the foundations of jazz, played principally bebop, hard bop and the Great American Songbook standards.
-A number of the "Young Lions", including Hargrove, formed Jazz Futures, which released one critically acclaimed album, Live in Concert.
+This album, and the three succeeding recordings Hargrove produced for Novus with his quintet, were among the most commercially successful jazz recordings of the early 1990s and made him one of jazz's in-demand players; his third album, The Vibe (Roy Hargrove album) was released in 1992 and peaked at number 2 on Billboard's Jazz Albums chart.
+Hargrove's burgeoning fame also propelled him to his first live national television performance in June 1992 on The Tonight Show with Jay Leno.
+It was during this time that Hargrove topped the category "Rising Star – Trumpet" in the DownBeat Critics' Poll in 1991, 1992, and 1993 and became associated with the "Young Lions", a group of rising jazz musicians – including, among others, Marcus Roberts, Mark Whitfield, and Christian McBride – who, embracing the foundations of jazz, played principally bebop, hard bop and the Great American Songbook standards.
+Hargrove and other of the "Young Lions" formed the Jazz Futures, which released one critically acclaimed album, Live in Concert, before returning to their respective solo careers.